Lumbar Spinal Stenosis: Your Disability Guide

 What if your symptoms don’t perfectly match the Blue Book listing?
 Don’t worry, you can still qualify.
 The SSA will assess your “Residual Functional Capacity” (RFC), which is a detailed look at what you can still do despite your limitations.
 They’ll consider if your spinal stenosis prevents you from doing any type of full-time work, not just your previous job.
 Since spinal stenosis is often a progressive condition that worsens over time, this can help demonstrate that your limitations are long-term.
 Documenting your journey with different pain management treatments can provide powerful evidence of how your condition restricts your ability to function day-to-day.

-What Medical Evidence Do You Need to Provide?
+What Medical Evidence Do You Need for Your Claim?

 When you apply for disability benefits, your word alone isn’t enough to prove your case.
 The Social Security Administration (SSA) needs objective medical evidence to understand the severity of your lumbar spinal stenosis and how it limits your ability to work.
 Think of your medical evidence as the foundation of your disability claim—the stronger it is, the better your chances of approval.
 This is where having a strong relationship with your pain management team is so important.
 They are the ones who document your journey, from diagnosis to treatment, creating the detailed records you’ll need.